42 Best places to visit in the Scottish Highlands

 The raw windswept vistas of the highlands of Scotland are inspiring the coastline is rugged and incredibly beautiful with a great lack of tourists.
 There are ruined castles, castles to stay in, a loch monster to chase, whiskey, pubs more whiskey and more pubs.
 The people offer some of the best hospitality anywhere in the British Isles and the craic is mighty in the Scottish Highlands.

-In order to help you plan your stay, I have put together, with my writer friends, this guide of the 20 best things to do in the Highlands, with all points of interest and must-see attractions.
+In order to help you plan your stay, I have put together, with my writer friends, this guide of the 42 best things to do in the Scottish Highlands, with all points of interest and must-see attractions.
+It isn’t difficult to drive in Scotland and I highly recommend a car rental for driving in the Highlands it will make your trip so much easier.

 In addition to this list of the places to visit in the highlands, I give you ideas for sightseeing in the surroundings as well as a selection of some of the best accommodations in the Highlands.